Homemade chili seasoning is easy to make and tastes MUCH better than store bought. Make this recipe your new go-to for the best Mexican chilli powder!

 Add the Mexican oregano (regular oregano works fine too) and garlic and cumin powders.
 Pulse and that’s all there is to it.

-- In a skillet toast the dried ancho chili pods for a few seconds on each side over high heat until slightly fragrant and they start to puff up a little.
-Let them cool and remove the stem and shake out any seeds.
-The more seeds the hotter it will be.
+- In a dry skillet over high heat, toast the dried ancho chile pods for a few seconds on each side until slightly fragrant and they start to puff up a little.
+Let them cool slightly, then remove the stem and shake out any seeds.
+The more seeds left in, the hotter the chili seasoning will be.

-- Use a food processor, spice grinder or like I do, my Vitamix and pulverize cooled chiles into a powder.
+- Using a food processor, spice grinder or high speed blender (like Vitamix), pulverize cooled chiles into a powder.
 Work in small batches if using a spice grinder.

-- Add the Mexican oregano (regular oregano works fine too) and garlic, cumin powders and Chimayo chili powder (optional).
+- Add the oregano, garlic, cumin and optional Chimayo powder.
 Pulse several times to combine and blend.
 Store in an airtight container.
 Makes 1/2 cup total.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.